Harmonica-Men/Astro-Quiz/README.md

 ### Manual Testing
 The overall performence test on Lighthouse (dev-tools) has a 97% score
 ![Lighthouse](assets/images/wireframes/lighthouse.png)

 As we go in detail of the Accessibility

 ![CSS Accessibility](assets/images/wireframes/css-validator-test-accessibility.png)

-Validator Testing
-HTML
-No errors were returned when passing through the official W3C validator
+Validator Testing HTML: No errors were returned when passing through the official W3C validator

 ![HTML Validation](assets/images/wireframes/html-validator-test.png)

-CSS
-No errors were found when passing through the official (Jigsaw) validator
+CSS: No errors were found when passing through the official (Jigsaw) validator

 ![CSS Validation](assets/images/wireframes/css-validator-test.png)

-* HTML has been validated with the W3C HTML5 Validator.
+* HTML: has been validated with the W3C HTML5 Validator.

 * CSS has been validated with the W3C CSS Validator and auto-prefixed with the CSS Autoprefixer.
 * Links are checked with the W3C Link Checker.